Fusion 360 for 4 axis CNC Foam Cutters

 Post Processor

-For foam cutting, I’ve modified the GRBL Laser post-processor to copy the X and Y axis to U and Z. It will also move the wire to the 0,0 position for the X and U axis.
+For foam cutting, I’ve modified the GRBL Laser post-processor to copy the X and Y axes to A and Z. It will also move the wire to the 0,0 position for the X and A axes.
 This makes sure the wire comes out of the foam and doesn’t just stop and the end of the cut.

 It ain’t clever

-Before you try any g-code on your foam cutter you must run the simulation in Fusion 360 and after that the free DevSim CNC Foam application.
-You need to ensure the wire follows the path you expect.
-You may need to add extra helper sketch lines to do that.
+Before running any G-code on your foam cutter, it’s critical to simulate the process first.
+Start by running the simulation in Fusion 360, then check the results using the free DevSim CNC Foam application.
+This ensures the hot wire follows the intended path.
+You may need to add additional helper sketch lines to achieve the desired movement.

 Icon